 3D printers are being introduced in Elementary as well as Jr. High and High Schools around the country.
 It is important for college students to become familiar with the technology in order to be effective and prepared as future teachers.
 3D printing experience will be important for other disciplines as well.
 Students in art, math and computer science will have assignments to complete on the 3D printers this year.
-It is the goal of the administration that all students have the opportunity to try out 3D printing to learn what it's all about and how it will affect their lives.
+It is the goal of the administration that all students have the opportunity to try out 3D printing to learn what it's all about.

 All items printed must be for lawful use only.
 Items considered unsafe, harmful, or that might pose a threat to another individual may not be printed.
 Also no item should be printed that is subject to copyright, patent or trademark protection.